 Yes, trick-or-treaters standing outside your door want sugary sweets tossed in their sacks.
-And Americans dole it out: The National Retail Federation estimates shoppers spend about $2.6 billion on Halloween candy.
+And Americans dole it out: The National Retail Federation estimates shoppers will spend about $3.1 billion on Halloween candy in 2022.

 Some of us eco-focused folks are thinking of deviating from that tradition with an approach that’s planet-friendlier; healthier; and, ideally, kid-satisfying.